Start a conversation Client Portal

 Risks have been assessed throughout the full product and services lifecycle both internally and externally, starting from defining contract requirements before it is awarded or won, through to procuring products and services, management of the contract and supplier relationships, and reviewing the end of the contract.

-All risks are recorded in the OASIS risk register and are reviewed by the Board of Directors and senior management.
+All risks and mitigating actions are recorded in the OASIS risk register and are reviewed by the Board of Directors, the Executive team and senior management.

 The risk and exposure to OASIS with regard to modern slavery is deemed minimal due to the sectors in which it operates, the nature and location of its operations, and its services and supply chain partners, nonetheless it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.
 These are described below.